Cybersecurity: Top 5 questions to ask a QA vendor

 What do businesses undertake to avoid taking on high costs?

 It depends.
-Some hire in-house cybersecurity specialists while others are looking for support from independent vendors — Software Testing Companies.
+Some hire in-house cybersecurity specialists while others are looking for support from independent vendors — software testing companies.

-Let’s imagine you’ve picked the last option.
+Let’s imagine you’ve picked the second option.

 Here are the top 5 questions to ask your QA provider to ensure they will help launch faultless and attack-proof IT solutions.